AdityaAnanta123/AdityaAnanta123/README.md

-# Hi there 👋 I'm Adip
+# Hi there 👋 I'm Adiya Ananta

 💡 I’m a **Data Enthusiast** currently exploring the world of **Data Analytics, Data Science, Data Engineering, and AI Engineering**.
 🎯 My goal is to grow into a professional who can turn raw data into meaningful insights and impactful solutions.